Hiring Advice Engaging your workforce Performance management The benefits of exit interviews

 That’s why exit interviews are crucial to both retaining talent you have and attracting the right people to replace them.

-Feedback can be seen as a gift to the organisation, says Deborah Wilson, Head of Careers, Leadership Strategy, Development & HR Consulting at On Talent.
+Feedback can be seen as a gift to the organisation, says Deborah Wilson, Head of Strategy and Performance at On Talent.

-“Exit interviews are important for two reasons, firstly so the employee is heard – both their positive and constructive views on the organisation, the structure, and their reasons for leaving.
+“Exit interviews are important for two reasons, firstly so the employee is heard – both their positive and constructive views on the organisation, the structure, their role and their reasons for leaving."

-“Secondly, the organisation has the opportunity to review what they could do to improve any of the areas mentioned and overall employee engagement.
+“Secondly, the organisation can review what they could do to improve any of the areas mentioned and overall employee engagement.
+Looking for trends or patterns if there are recurring themes.
 Often there are easy wins from exit interviews that might be otherwise overlooked.”

 How to conduct a useful exit interview

-Asking questions is a helpful start to finding ways to improve, but 33% of people report not being completely honest in their exit interviews.
+Asking questions is a helpful start to finding ways to improve.

 Wilson says the way interviews are conducted is key to how useful and valuable they are.

-“The interviewer should listen openly to responses and engage with the individual to let them know their views are important and that their comments will be heard.”
+“The interviewer should listen openly to responses, not be defensive and engage with the individual to let them know their views are important and that their comments will be valued.”

 Wilson says organisations can also collect valuable data by engaging an external company to conduct their interviews.

-“This mean employees can get many things off their chest and make genuine suggestions.
-I believe most individuals want to contribute in this way.”
+“This means employees can get many things off their chest and make genuine suggestions.
+I believe most individuals want to some way to the future of the organisation and this supports a positive brand.”

 What to ask in an exit interview

-Martin Dineen, Managing Director of MJD Executive, says that when it comes to the most effective questions for an exit interview, it’s important to include a mix of questions to tease out particular areas you may wish to explore.
+Martin Dineen, Founder Managing Director of MJD Recruitment, says that when it comes to the most effective questions for an exit interview, it’s important to include a mix of questions to tease out particular areas you may wish to explore.

 Some example questions include: